JStLouisCode/Library-Management-System/README.md

 ~ 'T102_P3_sorting_fun.py': Contains functions for sorting books based on different attributes.

 ~ 'T102_P5_load_data.py': Contains functions for loading book data from a file.

+## Contributing

+Contributions to the Library Management System are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's repository.

+## License

+The Library Management System is open source and distributed under the MIT License.
+You are free to modify and distribute the code as per the terms of the license.